Banff in September: Weather, Fall Tips & Things to Do

 Rummel Lake

-Rummel Lake, also found along the Smith-Dorrien Highway, is another of the best Banff fall hikes.
+Rummel Lake, also found along the Smith-Dorrien Highway, is another of the best fall hikes in Kananaskis.
 You’ll find the majority of the larches right at Rummel Lake.
 The beginning section of the hike offers some pretty incredible views of the Spray Lakes Valley and the shrubs offer some beautiful fall colours.

 Read More